Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Experimental Settings and Model Hyperparameters

 \section{Experimental Settings and Model Hyperparameters}

-All experiments were conducted on a local machine equipped with an AMD Ryzen 9 7900X 12-Core Processor (4.70\,GHz) without GPU acceleration.
-The implementation was based on PyTorch~2.6.0.
+All experiments were conducted on a local machine equipped with an AMD Ryzen 9 7900X 12-Core Processor (4.70 GHz) without GPU acceleration.
+The implementation was based on PyTorch 2.6.0.

-The hyperparameters used for all LLMs during both ELB extraction and cognitive distortion inference are summarized in Table~\ref{table10}.
-These values were applied uniformly across GPT-4o, Gemini~2.0 Flash, and Claude~3.7 Sonnet.
+The hyperparameters used for all LLMs during both ELB extraction and cognitive distortion inference are summarized in Table~\ref{table11}.
+These values were applied uniformly across GPT-4o, Gemini 2.0 Flash, and Claude 3.7 Sonnet.
 Specifically, the temperature was set to 1.0 to capture the diversity of valid cognitive distortions that may coexist within a single utterance, a phenomenon recognized in clinical psychological assessment and confirmed by expert psychologists.
 Although this choice introduces nondeterminism at the instance extraction level, such variability is an intentional design feature rather than noise.

-The model hyperparameters for the Multi-View Gated Attention MIL architecture are provided in Table~\ref{table11}.
+The model hyperparameters for the Multi-View Gated Attention MIL architecture are provided in Table~\ref{table12}.
 These settings were determined through a combination of grid search and empirical tuning based on validation performance and were consistently used across all experimental configurations.